 - Well plug and abandonment

-Decommissioning will represent a significant increase in Sable Project activity, and will require a considerable amount of support from the local supply community to safely carry out this work.
-ExxonMobil Canada is committed to providing local suppliers with full and fair opportunity to participate in the decommissioning activities consistent with the Sable Project’s original Benefits Plan.
-Learn more.
+Decommissioning represents a significant increase in Sable Project activity, requiring considerable support from the local supply community to safely carry out this work.
+ExxonMobil Canada appreciates the participation of local companies in decommissioning activities.